rmp15/rstudio_cloud_tutorial/README.md

 ### At the top of the project:

+.gitignore                          - this is usually in any project file and will tell Git/GitHub what to ignore locally with annoying stuff that sometimes get created\
 create_folder_structure.R           - script to initially create and define folder structure if not already there

-### essentials                      - folder for essential scripts in exercises below.
-This is a lot of background processing stuff which can be skipped if short on time:

-a_01_packages_to_load.R             - script to initially set up all the R packages that would be needed for the RStudio Cloud tutorial a_02_universal_objects.R            - a set of R objects which occur in all scripts\
-a_03_universal_custom_functions.R   - a set of functions which are used throughout all scripts\
-a_04_script_initiate.R              - runs scripts a_01 to a_03

-### basics                          - folder for absolute basics folder:
+### basics                          - folder for beginner instructions:

 b_01_absolute_basics.Rmd            - R Markdown script to describe basics of potentially new concepts used for RStudio Cloud\
 b_02_signing_up.md                  - markdown file on how to sign up to RStudio Cloud\